zuluchaka/tradingplan/README.md

 ## Trading GOAL  (Trading to Live not living to Trade)

 My current trading GOAL is to:
-- Improve my trading style
+- Improve my trading style and risk management
 - Win a consistent number of pips per trade/week
 - Improve my trade success rate